Best Winter Hikes in San Diego County: Beaches and Mountains

 • At least 2 liters of water

-What to wear on a winter hike
+What to Wear on a Winter Hike

-A winter hike in San Diego is a little different from hiking in the snow, but you still want to make sure that you wear the right layers to the trail.
-You should wear a baselayer, moisture-wicking materials, and a weatherproof shell.
-It’s also a good idea to wear wool socks and a good pair of hiking boots, and pack extra water and snacks.
-To make it easier to pack for a hike, I made a complete packing list so you don’t have to worry about forgetting anything.
+It's also a good idea to wear wool socks and a good pair of hiking boots, and pack extra water and snacks.
+To make it easier to pack for a hike, I made a complete packing list so you don't have to worry about forgetting anything.
 Download below!

 Get Your FREE Winter Hiking Checklist